OpenHFT/Chronicle-Wire/README-Chapter1.md

 ## Write a message with a thread safe size prefix.

-The benefits of using this approach ares that
+The benefits of using this approach are that
  - the reader can block until the message is complete.
  - if you have concurrent writers, they will block unless the size if know in which case it skip the message(s) still being written.